Keeping Snakes as Pets in Brisbane, Queensland: A Responsible Guide

 • Wash hands before and after to prevent disease transfer

-Children should only handle snakes under adult supervision, and education should always come before interaction.
+Children should only handle snakes under adult supervision, and education should come before interaction.

 Health and Veterinary Care

-Reptiles require specialized veterinary care.
-Brisbane has several exotic and reptile-experienced vets, and keepers should locate one before acquiring a snake.
+Reptiles need specialized veterinary care.
+Brisbane has exotic and reptile-experienced vets, and you should locate one before acquiring a snake.

 Common health issues include: